Neftchala District

 Neftchala District (Neftçala rayonu) is one of the 66 districts of Azerbaijan.
-It is located in the south-east of the country and belongs to the Shirvan-Salyan Economic Region.
-The district borders the districts of Jalilabad, Bilasuvar, Salyan, Lankaran, and Masally.
-Its capital and largest city is Neftchala.
+It is located in the southeast of the country and belongs to the Shirvan-Salyan Economic Region.
+The district borders Jalilabad and Bilasuvar Districts to the west, Salyan District to the north, Lankaran and Masally Districts to the south, and Caspian Sea to the east.
+Its capital and the largest city is Neftchala.
 As of 2020, the district had a population of 88,900.